aalto-cbir/DeepCaption/README.md

 * `--max_seq_length` - maximum length of decoded caption (in words)
 * `--no_repeat_sentences` - remove repeating sentences if they occur immediately after each other
 * `--only_complete_senteces` - remove the last sentence if it does not end with a period (and thus is likely to be truncated)

+## Misc
+### Project structure
+We are trying to maintain a standard project structure.
+One can be referred to [this template](https://github.com/victoresque/pytorch-template) for future development.